Term Sort descending Definition Link

 Defense Security Cooperation Agency (DSCA)

-As defined Foreign Assistance Act, Section 644 (22 U.S.C.
-2403) and Arms Export Control Act (AECA), section 47(3) (22 U.S.C.
-2794), defense service includes any service, test, inspection, repair, training, publication, technical or other assistance, or defense information used for the purpose of furnishing military assistance or Foreign Military Sales, but does not include military education and training activities or design and construction services under section 29, AECA.
+Any service, test, inspection, repair, training, publication, technical or other assistance, or defense information used for the purpose of furnishing military assistance or sales of the United States, but does not include military education and training activities under section 2347 of the FAA (22 U.S.C 2347) or design and construction services under section 29 of the AECA.

 Defense Stock